pstauffer/docker-inotify/README.md

 ## Usage

+If you like to use this image, please use a specific version tag like `v1.0.0` or the branches `latest`, `stable`.
+The other branches are only temporary and will be deleted after the merge into the other branches.

 * Link docker socket into container `-v /var/run/docker.sock:/var/run/docker.sock:ro`
 * Link one or more directories, which you would like to monitor with inotifywait into the docker container.
 As example: `-v /var/lib/docker/data/bind/config:/config`.
 * Set container variable `CONTAINER=<id|name>`, which will be notified.